Best Time to Post on Facebook: 2025's Hourly Engagement Blueprint

 Week 4: Fine-tune by testing 30-minute variations around your best times.
 If 9 AM performs well, test 8:30 AM, 9:30 AM, and 10 AM to find the precise sweet spot.

-Document results in a spreadsheet, noting not just engagement metrics but also content type, day of week, and any external factors that might influence performance.
+Record results in a spreadsheet.
+Include engagement metrics, content type, day of the week, and any outside factors that could affect performance.

 Different content formats perform optimally at different times of day.
 Aligning your content type with posting time can significantly boost engagement beyond what timing alone achieves.